arend-lang/site/src/tutorial/PartI/synndef.md

    data List a = Nil | Cons a (List a)
 -}

+-- Constructors have implicit parameters for each of the parameters of datatype
+\func emptyList => nil {Nat}

+-- Operator 'append'
 \func \infixl 6 ++ {A : \Type} (xs ys : List A) : List A \elim xs
   | nil => ys
   | cons x xs => cons x (xs ++ ys)